 Michele White studies media and visual culture, with a research emphasis on the theories that can be developed for analyzing new communication technologies and the representations and political implications that occur with the Internet.
 Her research uses feminist, queer, and anti-racist approaches to address popular and academic claims that individuals are equally empowered by digital media.
-Some of her current research concerns are the gendering of interfaces, Internet beauty cultures, the feminist blogosphere, and how the interconnected experiences of touching and feeling are conveyed through new media.
-She is currently working on Touch/Screen/Theory and Rendering Men: The Internet and Masculinity.
+Some of her current research concerns are the gendering of interfaces, Internet beauty and fashion cultures, popular feminisms, online hate, and how the interconnected experiences of physically touching and emotionally feeling are produced through digital media.
+She co-edited an issue of Feminist Media Histories on the “Genealogies of Feminist Media Studies” (2018).
+She is currently co-editing the anthology Anti-feminisms in Media Culture for Routledge.
+She is also completing Touch/Screen/Theory: Digital Devices and Embodied Feelings.